-If you want to get your hands on this stablecoin, you’ll first need to acquire a digital currency listed in a trading pair with Dai, such as Bitcoin or Ether, and then exchange it for Dai.
+Unfortunately, there’s currently no way to directly buy Dai with Malaysian ringgit.
+If you want to get your hands on this stablecoin, you’ll first need to acquire a digital currency listed in a trading pair with Dai, such as bitcoin or Ether, and then exchange it for Dai.

 Dai can be traded on a variety of crypto exchanges, so compare the features and fees of those exchanges so you can choose a platform that’s right for you.
 Here’s an example of how to use Ethereum to buy Dai on the Bibox crypto exchange.

 How to sell Dai

 If you want to sell your Dai tokens, the process you’ll need to follow is quite similar to that outlined in step 4.
 However, please be aware that Dai is only listed in trading pairs alongside a limited range of currencies, so you may not be able to make a direct exchange for the coin or token you want.

 Which wallets can I use to hold Dai?

 While you can store your Dai tokens on an exchange if you prefer, the risk of hacking and theft means it’s generally considered a safer option to transfer your tokens to a secure wallet.

 Dai is an ERC20 token on the Ethereum network, so there are plenty of wallets to choose from.
 Some of the popular ERC20-compatible wallets you may like to consider include:

 Learn more about storing your cryptocurrency in our ultimate wallets guide.